Containers Are Just Linux process (or process tree).

 - the mount table is not the same as the host mount table

-The process is still on the same kernel, but it sees a different world.
+That is namespaces which is able to explain in one line: The process is still on the same kernel, but it sees a different world.

 6. Step 3: Prove the Cgroup Story